jamesascarter/RPS/README.md

 ### RPS

-Challenge set by Makers Academy requires me to:
+Challenge set by Makers Academy requires me to build a Rock, Paper, Scissors game:

-player has to enter their name before the game player will be presented with their choices (rock, paper, scissors) player can choose one option game will choose a random option winner will be declared
+* player has to enter their name before the game
+* player will be presented with their choices (rock, paper, scissors)
+* player can choose one option
+* game will choose a random option
+* winner will be declared

 Bonus 1: Multiplayer